nathan-eagle/HealthWorkerAssistant/docs/bhw-copilot-whitepaper.md

-# BHW Copilot: AI-Assisted Decision Support for Barangay Health Workers
+# AI-Assisted Decision Support for Barangay Health Workers

 ## Executive Summary

-This white paper presents findings from the BHW Copilot program, an AI-based decision support system developed to transform healthcare delivery in the Philippines.
+This white paper presents findings from an AI-based decision support system developed to transform healthcare delivery in the Philippines.
 Our analysis demonstrates that by simply recording patient encounters—a non-disruptive approach requiring minimal additional resources—we can immediately identify life-saving clinical gaps that would otherwise go undetected.
 The system has already successfully detected critical oversights in areas ranging from infectious disease management to maternal health, with the potential to prevent serious adverse outcomes in real-world settings.

 For Barangay Health Workers, the immediate benefits include enhanced clinical confidence, reduced diagnostic uncertainty, and validation of their essential role in the healthcare ecosystem.
 For patients, particularly in underserved communities, this technology represents access to dramatically improved care quality without requiring expensive infrastructure or specialist availability.
-For health systems and funders, the BHW Copilot offers a uniquely cost-effective approach to strengthening primary care at scale, with measurable quality improvements achievable within months rather than years.
+For health systems and funders, the system offers a uniquely cost-effective approach to strengthening primary care at scale, with measurable quality improvements achievable within months rather than years.

 With continued support and partnership, this approach could become a scalable model for improving healthcare delivery throughout the Philippines and beyond.